LordAlucard90/TDD-ByExample/Part01 - The Money Example/principles.md

 When it is not obvious how to implement fake code it is possible go forward working on small related issue to solve the main problem.

+## Step 14: reduce Money with conversion

+Each new class added must have its own tests on a multi-developer project.

+If there is only one developer, the new class is simple and its use is clear the tests could be omitted.